natelgrw/peak_prophet/README.md

 - `chemprop` for UVVisML lambda max prediction model operations
 - `pymzml` for mass spectra extraction and data processing
 - `scipy` for peak assignment and scoring
+- `rdkit` for molecular weight calculation and SMILES processing
+- `pandas` and `numpy` for data manipulation and numerical computations

 ## 🧠 Models Used